AudiovisualMetadataPlatform/mico/README.md

     deb http://apt.mico-project.eu/ mico main non-free contrib

-in your sources.list
+to your `/etc/apt/sources.list` file.

-All packages are signed with a with a gpg-key (Key-ID: AD261C57), to avoid warnings by apt-get either install the mico-apt-key package or fetch the key from http://apt.mico-project.eu/apt-repo.key yourself:
+All packages are signed with a with a gpg-key (Key-ID: `AD261C57`).
+To avoid warnings by apt-get either install the `mico-apt-key` package or fetch the key from http://apt.mico-project.eu/apt-repo.key yourself:

     wget -O- http://apt.mico-project.eu/apt-repo.key | sudo apt-key add -

 ### 3. Install MICO Platform

-To install the MICO platform, fetch the most recent package list and install the package "mico-platform" as follows:
+To install the MICO platform, fetch the most recent package list and install the package `mico-platform` as follows:

     apt-get update
     apt-get install mico-platform